Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Introduction

 \section{Introduction}

-Optimal auction design is one of the cornerstones of economic theory. { It is of great practical importance, as auctions are used across industries and by the public sector to organize the sale of their products and services.
-Concrete examples are the US FCC Incentive Auction, the sponsored search auctions conducted by web search engines such as Google, or the auctions run on platforms such as eBay. } In the standard \emph{independent private valuations} model, each bidder has a valuation function over subsets of items, drawn independently from not necessarily identical distributions.
-It is assumed that the \emph{auctioneer knows the distributions} and can (and will) use this information in designing the auction.
-A major difficulty in designing auctions is that valuations are \emph{private} and bidders need to be incentivized to report their valuations truthfully.
-The goal is to learn an incentive compatible auction that maximizes revenue.
+Optimal auction design is one of the cornerstones of economic theory.
+It is of great practical importance as auctions are used across industries and in the public sector to organize the sale of products and services.
+Concrete examples are the U.S.~FCC Incentive Auction, the sponsored search auctions conducted by search engines such as Google, and the auctions run on platforms such as eBay.
+In the standard \emph{independent private valuations} model, each bidder has a valuation function over subsets of items, drawn independently from not necessarily identical distributions.
+It is assumed that the auctioneer knows the value distributions and can use this information in designing the auction.
+A challenge is that valuations are private, and bidders may not report their valuations truthfully.

-In a seminal piece of work, Myerson resolved the optimal auction design problem when there is a \emph{single item} for sale \citep{Myerson81}.
-Quite astonishingly, even after 30-40 years of intense research, { the problem is not completely resolved even for a simple setting with \textit{two bidders and two items}.
-While there have been some elegant partial characterization results \citep{ManelliVincent06, Pavlov11, HaghpanahH15,GK15,DaskalakisEtAl17,Yao17}, and an impressive sequence of recent algorithmic results \citep{CaiDW12a,CaiDW12b,CaiDW13,ChawlaHMS10,CaiH13,BabaioffILW14,Yao15,HartNisan17,CaiZhao17}, most of these results apply to the weaker notion of Bayesian incentive compatibility (BIC) or yield mechanisms that are only approximately optimal.
-Our focus is on designing auctions that are optimal, and that satisfy dominant strategy incentive compatibility (DSIC), the more robust and desirable notion of incentive compatibility.}
+In a seminal piece of work, Myerson resolved the optimal auction design problem when there is a single item for sale \citep{Myerson81}.
+Today, after 40 years of intense research, there are some elegant partial characterizations~\citep{ManelliVincent06, Pavlov11, HaghpanahH15,GK18,DaskalakisEtAl17,Yao17}, but the analytical problem of optimal design is not completely resolved even for a setting with two bidders and two items.
+At the same time, there have been impressive algorithmic advances~\citep{CaiDW12a,CaiDW12b,CaiDW13,HartNisan17,BabaioffILW14,Yao15,CaiZhao17,ChawlaHMS10}, although most of them apply to the weaker notion of Bayesian incentive compatibility (BIC).
+Our focus in this paper is on auctions that satisfy {\em dominant-strategy incentive compatibility} (DSIC), which is a more robust and desirable notion of incentive compatibility.